hardmanko/CatContModel/README.md

 ## Installable copy of the package

 This repository is not itself installable by R, as many R package repositories are.
-As a result, you can't use, e.g. `devtools::install_github` to install it.
+As a result, you can't use, e.g., `devtools::install_github` to install it.

 You can get an installable copy of the package from the releases of the package, see the [releases tab](https://github.com/hardmanko/CatContModel/releases).
 For versions of the package older than 0.7.4, installable copies of the package can be found in the "packaged" directory of this repository.

 Installable package files have filenames beginning with `CatContModel_V.V.V`, where `V.V.V` is the version number.

-The type of installable package that you install depends on your operating system.
-For Windows and OSx, binary versions of the package that do not require C++ compilation are available and highly recommended.
+The type of installable package that you should install depends on your operating system.
+For Windows and OSx, binary versions of the package that do not require C++ compilation are available.

 Different package types are identified by their file extension:

 + Windows binary: `.zip` file extension.
 + OSx binary: `.tgz` file extension.
 + Source: `tar.gz` file extension.
 Can be installed on any operating system, but requires a properly-configured C++ compiler.
-See the Installing from Source section below.
+See the "Installing from Source" section below.

 ## installPackage.R

-Once you have an installable version of the package, the file [installPackage.R](https://github.com/hardmanko/CatContModel/blob/master/installPackage.R) contains code for installing this package.
-It installs package dependencies and gives information on installing this package.
+Once you have an installable version of the package, the file [installPackage.R](https://github.com/hardmanko/CatContModel/blob/master/installPackage.R) contains code for installing this package and package dependencies.
 Comments in that file indicate how to use it.

 # Usage